Andy-Big/MKS-DLP-alter/README.md

 	1. Enable / disable buzzer.
 + Lock against accidental pressing of the on-screen buttons in print mode.

-**To do in the near future:**
-1. Support for anti-aliasing.
-1. Setting the time and date.
-1. Changing parameters during printing - exposure time, elevation and lifting speed, etc.
-1. Support for .photons files.

 ## 18.09.2020 Updates
 ![Printing screen](https://raw.githubusercontent.com/Andy-Big/MKS-DLP-alter/master/_screenshots/screensaver_clock.jpg)
 **Added/changed:**